nacos-mcp-router: A MCP server that provides functionalities such as search, installation, proxy, and more.

 ```

-python -m nacos-mcp-router
+python -m nacos_mcp_router

 ```

-Add this to your `claude_desktop_config.json`:
+Add this to MCP settings of your application:

 ```json